tumo17th/navigation.js/README.md

  (Google Chrome, Mozzila FireFox, Internet Explorer 9 and later)

-If you have any questions, please tell me.
+If you have any questions, please contact me.
 <tumo17th@gmail.com>